Ergaki Nature Park: Features

 The park also has a rock ridge known as 'Sleeping Sayan".
 The ridge appears to be a silhouette of a man lying on his back.
 Authorities say that the park was visited by 120 thousand tourists per year.
 Many of the peaks have been given names, like Mirror, Bird, Star, Dragon's Tooth and Cone.

 The highest point found in the park is found in the Aradansky mountain range: it is 2466 m.
 The second highest is found in the middle of the Ergaki mountains (Zvezdny peak) 2265 m.
 Also within the park is a natural feature called the Hanging Stone.
 It is large stone which seems to teeter on the cliff face perched high above Lake Raduzhnoye.

 Flora

-There park has hundreds of different mosses, liverworts, lichens and fungi.
+The park has hundreds of different mosses, liverworts, lichens and fungi.
 The park is estimated to have 1,500 different species of vascular plants.
 There are more than fifty species of the Asteraceae flowering plants.
 There are Ergakov mushrooms which have not been the subject of studies.